Generation of Threat: Crediting football players for creating dangerous actions in an unbiased way

 Rule \ref{enum:1} is considered to avoid consecutive threat states.
 We are not interested in the auto-exciting property of the threat events.
 Therefore, we stop recording once a threat state is achieved and only resume when the team is outside the opposing surface by at least two meters.
 In Rule \ref{enum:4}, we want to avoid having large durations where no event occurs.
 This is the case every time the considered team loses the ball to the opposition.
 Thus, the possession times of the opponent are compressed into an average of twelve seconds.
 The choice of the twelve seconds threshold is based on the average duration between events to which we add another exponential random variable as a penalization for losing the ball.
 The constructed point process considers possession stretches of the team to be uninterrupted.
 Rule \ref{enum:5} is implemented because the crossing events are highly correlated with threat events.
 In particular, the designated set piece taker of each team is naturally responsible for more threats.
 Therefore, we choose to discard these events to remove bias from our measure of danger creation and ensure fair player comparisons. \\

-\\ Given a collection of games of a team, the point processes built from each game are assembled into one process.
-An example of the resulting point process is shown in Figure \ref{fig:examplepointprocess}.
-We use information on the timestamps and spatial coordinates on the field to define the threat state.
-The aim is to extract the causal relationship between player touches.
-We are interested in identifying the positions where a ball touch is directly correlated to a future jump in the twelfth dimension, which represents a threat.
+\\ Figure~\ref{fig:examplepointprocess} displays an example of the resulting point process in the game of Chelsea against Manchester United on October 2022.
+Each line tracks the cumulative number of ball touches of a player, with the final line corresponding to the threat event.
+Given a collection of games of a team, the point processes built from each game are assembled into one process.
+The aim is to determine the hierarchical relationship between these player touches by examining the timing of their occurence.
+Additionally, we are interested in identifying the positions where a ball touch is directly correlated to a future jump in the twelfth dimension, which represents a threat.